Homeschool Science Class

 Fee: $28R; $33NR

-Please Note: We will be following the proper state-directed and CDC guidelines, which includes physical distancing and face coverings.
-We will need a minimum of 6 students and maximum of 10 students allowed for each class.
-All classes will have an element of outdoor time; if weather is a factor we will be able to hold class inside while maintaining 6 feet apart.
+Please Note: We will be following the proper state-directed and CDC guidelines, which includes physical distancing, and we ask unvaccinated participants to please wear a face covering.
+We will need a minimum of 6 students and maximum of 12 students allowed for each class.
+All classes will have an element of outdoor time; if weather is a factor we will be able to hold class inside while maintaining 3 feet apart.

 September - Aquatic Life Exploration —